 Economists had expected nonfarm payrolls to rise 190,000 last month, but they said the solid rise in private-sector hiring gave the report a stronger-than-expected tone.

 The government hired 48,000 temporary workers last month for the decennial census, while private payrolls jumped 123,000, the biggest increase since May 2007.

 Blizzards weighed on hiring in February and last month's jobs gains partly reflected a bounce back.
 Still, analysts said private payrolls would have risen without that boost.

 The jobless rate held steady as discouraged workers returned to the labor force to look for jobs, another factor that analysts took as a positive sign.

 The labor market has lagged the economy's recovery from the worst downturn since the 1930s, creating a political challenge for President Barack Obama.

-The U.S. central bank has promised to keep overnight rates ultra low for an extended period, citing subdued inflation and the likelihood the economic recovery will be moderate.
+The U.S. central bank has promised to keep overnight rates -- currently near zero -- ultra low for an extended period, citing subdued inflation and the likelihood the economic recovery will be moderate.

-Despite the sharp turnaround in employment last month, weaknesses still remain.
-A broad measure of unemployment that includes the number of workers marginally attached to the labor force and those working part time for economic reasons edged up to 16.9 percent from 16.8 percent in February.
+Despite the sharp turnaround in employment last month, weaknesses persist.
+A broad measure of unemployment that includes workers who want a job but have stopped looking and those working part time for economic reasons edged up to 16.9 percent from 16.8 percent in February.

-About 44.1 percent unemployed workers in March had been out of a job for 27 weeks or more.
+A record 44.1 percent of unemployed workers in March had been out of a job for 27 weeks or more.

 (Reporting by Lucia Mutikani; Editing by Neil Stempleman)